Apply for and Manage a Biohazard Use Authorization (BUA) for Laboratory Research or Clinical Trials Using Biohazardous Materials

 BUA application

-The Biohazard Use Authorization (BUA) application provides a standardized and secure web-based program for managing research, clinical and teaching activities involving biohazardous materials.
+The Biohazard Use Authorization (BUA) application provides a standardized, secure, and web-based program for managing research, clinical, and teaching activities involving biohazardous materials or recombinant or synthetic nucleic acids.

-Use the BUA application to apply for a new BUA (see "How to Apply for a BUA" below for instructions), and to amend or renew an active authorization.
+Use the BUA application to apply for a new BUA, and to amend or renew an active authorization.
+For industry-funded clinical trials, contact Sabai Global at clientservices@sabaiglobal.com

-Approval must be sought and obtained from EH&S and the IBC prior to the initiation of work involving any of the following (this list is not inclusive):
+Approval must be sought and obtained from the IBC prior to the initiation of work involving any of the following (this list is not inclusive):

 - New infectious agents